-After winding our way (carefully) through the tile-covered storefronts, we headed to our next destination, Porto’s most famous bookshop.
+We wound our way (carefully) through the tile-covered storefronts, bound for our next destination, Porto’s most famous bookshop.

 And you can certainly feel the influence as you walk up the shop’s pretzel-like twisting mahogany staircase surrounded by books stacked from floor to ceiling.

 Exploring Porto, Day 2

-Having tackled a substantial amount of Porto on our first day, Day 2 was mostly devoted to walking the lovely streets and appreciating the architecture and warmth of the city.
+We tackled a substantial amount of Porto on our first day, so Day 2 was mostly devoted to walking the lovely streets and appreciating the architecture and warmth of the city.

-From there, since we were close to the upper level of the bridge, we couldn’t resist another trip across the top of the Dom Luis Bridge to enjoy the views.
+From there, we couldn’t resist another trip across the top of the Dom Luis Bridge to enjoy the views.

 Stop by for a coffee and you might just find some inspiration of your own!

 Porto has an abundance of dining options and you’ll certainly never want for a good meal here.
 Seafood restaurants line the riverside and quiet cafés can be found around every corner.

-But you can’t leave town without trying the local specialty known as the “francesinha” so at lunch time we headed straight for a riverfront café to give it a try.
+But you can’t leave town without trying the local specialty known as the “francesinha.”
+So for lunch, we headed straight for a riverfront café to give it a try.

 This meat-stuffed sandwich is part croque monsieur, part Italian hoagie.
 Filled with ham, steak and sausage, the sandwich is covered with melted cheese and then topped with a warm tomato sauce and usually a fried egg (recipes vary around town).

 It’s more than a handful – in fact, you’ll definitely need a knife and fork for this one.
-Find them on the menu at pretty much any café or restaurant in town.
+Find it on the menu at pretty much any café or restaurant in town.

-(I thought they were pretty delicious but Dave’s opinion was slightly less enthusiastic.
+(I thought it was pretty delicious but Dave’s opinion was slightly less enthusiastic.
 Regardless, it’s worth a try while you’re in town!)

 After a late (and rather large!) lunch, we slowly wander our way back toward the apartment.
 For our last evening in Porto, we enjoy the serenity of our own terrace for sunset and port…I think I could get used to this!

 A few things for the next visit…